expresspigeon/blog/src/content/kb/contacts/list-controls.md

-## List Controls
+# List Controls

 You can perform several different actions on contacts within the list.

-In order to enable them, you have to select at least one contact inside the list using checkboxes:
+In order to enable them, you have to _select at least one contact inside the list_ using checkboxes:

 ![](images/contacts/add_contacts_11.png)

-### Copy
+## Copy contacts

 Copy operation allows you to copy selected contacts to another list.
-Just select contacts you want to copy, click 'Copy' button at the left side and then select target list:
+Just select contacts you want to copy, click 'Copy' button on the control panel and then select a target list:

 ![](images/contacts/add_contacts_12.png)

-### Move
+## Move contacts

-It's the same as copy described above with one difference - selected contact(s) will be moved to the target list.
+Moving is the same as copying described above with one difference - selected contact(s) will be moved to the target list.
+ This means that they will be removed from the current list.

-### Delete
+## Delete contacts

 This operation allows you to delete selected contact(s) from the current list.
-Note that contact will not be removed from other lists where it exists.
+Note that the contacts will not be removed from other lists.

-### Delete from all lists
+## Delete contacts from all lists

-It's the same as 'Delete' but with one difference - selected contact(s) will be deleted from all lists.
-Be carefull with this operation.
+Deleting from "All list" is the same as completely deleting from your account.

-### Download CSV
+## Download contacts as CSV

-You can download CSV file with selected contact(s).
-To do this select some contacts and click 'Download CSV' button at the left side.
-Later you can use this for uploading contacts to new or other existing list.
+You can download a CSV file with selected contact(s).
+To do this, please select contacts and click the 'Download CSV' button on control panel.